 Examination Outside of Israel

 NITE plans to administer the examination in several cities abroad.
 For information please visit the NITE website.

 It is possible to apply online only from Israel and in Hebrew, or purchased the registration kit.

-The forms are available in Hebrew, English, French, Arabic, Russian and Spanish.
+The forms are available in Hebrew, English, French, Arabic, Russian.

 Applicants who wish to be examined abroad are requested to apply directly to NITE to obtain a registration form.

 Registration for the examination is made directly through NITE and not through the academic institutions.